telefonicaid/iotagent-json/docs/usermanual.md

 -   **binaryfromhex**: Payload will transformed into a be Buffer after read it form a string hex.
 -   **binaryfromjson**: Payload will transformed into a be Buffer after read it form a JSON string.
 -   **json**: This is the default case.
 Paylaod will be stringify form a JSON.

+Moreover a command could define a `contentType` in their definnition with the aim to set `content-type` header for http transport in command.
+Default value will be `application/json` but other valids content-type could be: `text/plain`, `text/html`, etc

 #### AMQP binding